LA Bars, Theaters, Closed Gyms – Up News Info Los Angeles

 MARCH 13: Richard Nixon Presidential Library and Museum in Yorba Linda will close at 5 p.m.
 Friday due to coronavirus and remain closed indefinitely.

-MARCH 13: Knott’s Berry Farm in Buena Park will close Saturday through March 31 due to coronavirus.
+MARCH 13: Knott’s Berry Farm in Buena Park will close Saturday through mid-May due to coronavirus.

 MARCH 12: The Broad museum will be closed to the public from Friday, March 13 to at least Tuesday, March 31.